Brandon Figueroa: Figueroa vs. Castro

 Figueroa was booked to face the fifth ranked WBC featherweight contender Carlos Castro in a featherweight title eliminator on July 9, 2022, at the Alamodome in San Antonio, Texas.
 The fight was scheduled as the co-feature to the WBC featherweight title clash between the champion Mark Magsayo and title challenger Rey Vargas.
-Figueroa justified his role as the -650 betting favorite, as he won the fight by a sixth-round technical knockout, stopping Castro with a flurry of punches at the 2:11 minute mark.
+Figueroa won the fight by a controversial sixth-round technical knockout.
 He was up on the scorecards at the time of the stoppage, with two judges having scored the fight 49–45 and 48–46 in his favor, while the third judge had the fight 48–46 for Castro.
 Figueroa knocked Castro down once prior the stoppage, with a left in the third round.

 Figueroa vs. Magsayo

 An interim WBC featherweight title bout between Figueroa and Stephen Fulton was approved by the sanctioning body on November 9, 2022, as the current featherweight titlist Rey Vargas was given a one-fight exemption to move up in weight and contest the vacant super featherweight belt.
 The fight was a rematch of their November 27, 2021, bout, which Fulton won by majority decision.
 The fight was expected to take place on February 25, 2023, at the Minneapolis Armory in Central, Minneapolis.
 On January 16, 2023, it was revealed that Figueroa was instead finalizing a deal with the former WBC featherweight champion Mark Magsayo, as Fulton had entered into negotiations with the former three-division world champion Naoya Inoue.
 Figueroa faced Magsayo on March 4, 2023, at the Toyota Arena in Ontario, California.
 He won the fight by unanimous decision.
 Judges Gary Ritter and Fernando Villarreal scored the bout 117–110 in his favor, while judge Zachary Young awarded him a wider 118–110 scorecard.
 Magsayo was deducted a point apiece in rounds eight and eleven for excessive holding.